High Sensitivity

 2) It seems reasonable, and I hope it's true, that as we adults become better advocates for gifted children then they will get their emotional needs met - which I believe includes academic challenges that give them the same amount of opportunity for challenge and growth as any other student, and they will naturally grow up better able to show their natural endowment of deep thinking, deep feeling and deep caring."

-"I would have to say yes.
+I responded: "I would have to say yes.
 Even though both my children and my husband have IQ's above 130, I am borderline with 129 (according to an on-line trial Mensa test).
 I never ever considered myself cognitively gifted probably because I did not shine in school.
 Language was my strength, math, physics and chemistry terrible weaknesses.
 I don't think I could even pass a college algebra class here unless I am more open to learning such concepts now that I'm older (I have a foreign higher vocational degree in journalism and college math was not a requirement).

 My parents were both very caring, very sensitive but not of high (over 130) intelligence.
 Above average for sure and because of that high sensitive nature they were in my opinion anyway very gifted!
 That's why it would be interesting to see how sensitivity is spread out in people according to IQ.